Safety and standards

-The basis of all activity in the airline is its safety culture.
-Its guiding principle is that all employees – not just the crew on board – must be focused on how their work will affect the safety of flying.
+Safety is the basis of everything we do.
+It is our guiding principle that all employees -- not just the crew on board the aircraft -- must be focused on how their work affects the safety of flying.

 We are a holder of the IOSA safety certificate

 Adria Airways was among the first airlines in the world to receive the IOSA safety certificate (IATA Operational Safety Audit), a derivative of all technical regulations, and the ISO standards certificate, which define the quality of corporate governance.

 The safety team is of vital importance

 Every airline has a team that is specifically responsible for safety.
 Smaller airlines usually only have one person in this role.
 Adria Airways, despite belonging in this category, has a dedicated team of four pilots responsible for making recommendations and submitting requests to the company's management.

 One of the tasks of our safety team is to monitor the system for reporting unexpected and unwanted events.
 The procedure is very simple and based on anonymity.

 - If the pilot or anyone else from the crew commits a professional error, they must write a report on the conditions under which the error was made and explain its possible cause.
 The airline guarantees them that they will not be subjected to disciplinary sanctions because of it.
 In this way we encourage real error reporting.